-Neither the Company nor any of its subsidiaries purchased, sold or redeemed any securities, convertible securities, options, warrants or similar rights of the Company during the year ended 31 March 2020 and up to the date of this report, save for those relating to the reorganisation of the corporate structure of the Group, details of which are set out in paragraph headed "A. Further Information about our Company - 2.
-Changes in the share capital of our Company" in Appendix VI to the Prospectus.
+Neither the Company nor any of its subsidiaries purchased, sold or redeemed any securities, convertible securities, options, warrants or similar rights of the Company during the year ended 31 March 2020 and up to the date of this report, save for those relating to the reorganisation of the corporate structure of the Group, details of which are set out in paragraph headed "A. Further Information about our Company" in Appendix VI to the Prospectus.